Geoffroy's saddle-back tamarin

 Geoffroy's saddle-back tamarin (Leontocebus nigrifrons) is a species of saddle-back tamarin, a type of small monkey from South America.
 Geoffroy's saddle-back tamarin was formerly considered to be a subspecies of the brown-mantled tamarin, L. fuscicollis.
 It lives in Loreto, Peru.

 Geoffroy's saddle-back tamarin has a head and body length of between 190 mm and 219 mm with a tail length between 305 mm and 333 mm long.
 Males weigh about 354 g and females weight about 369 g.

 It lives in groups with multiple males and females.
 It reaches sexual maturity at 18 months.
 Both males and females emigrate from their natal group.
 Geoffroy's saddle-back tamarin frequently associates with and forms mixed groups with moustached tamarins, Saguinus mystax.
 The two species often sleep in the same tree and both species respond to each other's alarm calls.

 Its diet consists of fruits, gums, nectar, insects and other small animals.

 The IUCN rates it as least concern from a conservation standpoint.

+Predation

+Confirmed or suspected predators of Geoffroy’s saddle-back tamarins include emerald tree boas, Amazon tree boas, mussuranas (Clelia clelia), and bushmasters (Lachesis muta), due to an observation of the tamarins mobbing snakes.